zakibakar75/MyMQTT_Dioty_Connection_JSON_ESP8266_WiFiESP_library/README.md

 2) WiFiESP : https://github.com/bportaluri/WiFiEsp

 Don't use Cytron ESP8266 library (https://github.com/CytronTechnologies/CytronWiFiShield) because it won't work on MQTT connection.
-Took me some time to try different libaries to make MQTT to work.
+Took me some time to try different libraries to make MQTT to work.

-Initially, i use HiveMQ MQTT public broker, but since it always up and down, i decided to change to another MQTT public broker, ie Dioty.
+As far as the MQTT broker is concerned, initially, i used HiveMQ MQTT public broker, but since it always up and down, i decided to change to another MQTT public broker, ie Dioty.
 You just need to register an account there (http://www.dioty.co) and follow my example for topic creation.